 Living separately and apart under the same roof

 If parties have separated but still live in the same house they can still be classified as being separated.
-In this instance the court will make a determination as to whether the couple are separated taking into account the particular circumstances.
+In this instance, the court will make a determination as to whether the couple is separated taking into account the particular circumstances.
 These include the following:

 - The financial situation of the parties, such as if one person is supporting the other financially;

 - The nature of the household;

 - The nature of the commitment between the parties.